My thought process & How I review | A little insight into Home Studio Basics!

 It’s just the nature of the beast.

 You have to be willing to sacrifice something.
-For instance, The Sennheiser HD600 is one of the best headphones I’ve ever owned or tried.
+For instance, The Sennheiser HD600 is one of (if not the) best headphones I’ve ever owned or tried.
 Still it’s not perfect though.
 The chord feels cheap and flimsy, and it’s much too long for my tastes.
 Also, there’s a spike at about 3k which makes the headphone sometimes sound a tad harsh.
 What does Sibilant mean?
 It also clamps hard at first, but opens up over time.

 I was willing to accept all these things because other than those minor flaws, it’s nearly a perfect headphone that does everything right.
 I did so much research on it that I felt compelled to buy it even though I knew it was flawed.
 That’s the trade-off.
 There comes a time to stop researching and just go for it if you feel in your heart it’s the right thing to do.

 The AKG K240

 Another perfect example is the K240 studio, which was originally made in Austria but is now only designed in Austria and made in China.

 I researched this headphone for quite awhile, and originally was turned off because so many people complained of the build quality (even though overall reviews were very positive).
 It soured me enough to not give it a chance, until I kept stumbling on reviewers who absolutely loved the sound so much that they would gladly take a chance on it.

 So I did too.